 The plan streams into a BlockNote rich text editor in real time — a living document, not a chat message.
 It includes a TL;DR, explicit scope boundaries (Building / Not Building), subtasks with acceptance criteria and file references, assumptions with risk levels, and concrete validation scenarios.
 That's what your coding agent needs to execute correctly.
 A paragraph in a chat window is not.

 The same workspace holds your Kanban board.
 Every card links back to its full AI planning session — context intact, history preserved.
-No more juggling ChatGPT tabs, markdown files, and a separate project board.
+No more juggling AI chat tabs, markdown files, and a separate project board.

 Key Benefits